nuttycom/lc_winter-2018/slides.md

 > - Write down a failing test case for a specific feature.
 This test will be incomplete and wrong.
 > - Write code until that test passes (solving the wrong problem).
 > - Iterate
+> - You tend to work bottom-up.
+But at the beginning of a project, you don't know what those leaves of the problem look like

 # Type-Driven Development